tendermint/atom_one/README.md

 ### Rule 11.
 Economic model

-The one and only economic incentive model is the collection of market-based transaction fees from a large number of transactions across all the blockchains secured by the bonding of ATOM tokens, first and foremost from simple intra and inter-zone token transfers.
+The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOM tokens on the Cosmos Hub and the staking of PHOTON tokens for ICS secured blockchains, including but not limited to simple token transfer zones.

 ### Rule 12.
 The ATOM Token